Skip to Main Content

 Erikson’s HBCC Policy Impact

-Erikson’s research about HBCC networks and many evidence-based policies that Erikson advocates for were referenced in the federal Child Care and Child Development Fund that provides subsidies for almost 1 million working families with low incomes.
+Erikson’s research about HBCC networks was referenced in the federal Child Care and Child Development Fund that provides subsidies for almost 1 million working families.
 Those policies include:

 • Changes to subsidy rates and payment policies to promote economic well-being for family child care providers